Usage¶

 Once you are done, click Save and your job will be persisted to django database.

-django-tasks-scheduler supports scheduling jobs calling methods with arguments, as well as arguments that should be calculated in runtime.
+django-tasks-scheduler supports scheduling tasks calling methods with arguments, as well as arguments that should be calculated in runtime.

 Enqueue jobs using the command line¶